IBM/MAX-Skeleton/README-template.md

 > Remove this section if this model cannot be trained using custom data.
 Refer to https://github.ibm.com/CODAIT/max-model-training for details on how to enable a model for custom training.

 This model supports both fine-tuning with transfer learning and training from scratch on a custom dataset.
-Please follow the steps listed under the [training readme](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep-learning as a service offering of [IBM Cloud](https://ibm.biz/Bdz2XM).
+Please follow the steps listed under the [training readme](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep learning as a service offering of [IBM Cloud](https://ibm.biz/Bdz2XM).